brokenbydefault/Nanollet/README.md

 # Nanollet

-Nanollet is light is size, but rich in features.
-The wallet need less than 20MB of disk space and negligible bandwidth consumption.
+Nanollet is decentralized, easy to use and secure!
+The wallet need less than 20MB of disk space and don't need a centralized server.

-> Remember, the Nanollet is working in progress, if you had some problem report it directly in the issues.

 ----------